ssen7/wsi_stain_transfer/README.md

 # wsi_stain_transfer

-Run main_all.py to transfer target stain to all SVS images in one directory.
+Change and Run main_all.py to transfer target stain to all SVS images in one directory.

-Run main.py to transfer stain to one SVS image.
+Change and Run main.py to transfer stain to one SVS image.

 Sample run:
 ```